For Birth Professionals: Study days and CPD to inspire you

 We don’t just give you evidence based information that you can take back to your workplace, we also give you valuable life skills to take away, changing the way you feel about your work.
 You will not find any other training days like these anywhere else.

 The study days include “Birth Debrief, how it can harm and alternative ways of working” and a two day workshop on “the Three Step Rewind Technique for Easing a Traumatic Birth”.
-These are held in Melton Mowbray and London.
 Mia also runs study days on Antenatal Mental Health, Tokophobia, Postnatal mental health, Compassionate Care in your Team and more.

 We also run “arrange it yourself” study days to suit your team, in-house across the country.
 You find a venue and bring the people, and we come along.
 Contact us for more information.